• Skip to main content

 • green and red chilies (chopped)

-• 2 teaspoon liquid seasoning (add more to taste, see note 2)
+• 2 tsp liquid seasoning (add more to taste, see note 2)

 • ground black pepper (to taste)

-• 2 tablespoon mayonnaise (add more, if preferred)
+• 2 tbsp mayonnaise (add more, if preferred)

 Topping